jorgeponto/a11y/a11y-statement.md

 - email to ask info and to give info to the PSB about inaccessible parts

-## V. Claim proccess

-- claim process - in the case of PT the process is based on the form of non-discrimination law

-## VI.
-Other issues that MS consider useful
+## V. Other issues that MS consider useful

 Things like:
 - a conformity label attributed by a national entity
 - studies produced by, for example, the academy that have the entity’s web/app as a sample
 - accessibility awards related to the entity’s web/app
 - other kind of evidences of good practices related w/ the web/app in concrete

+## V. Claim proccess

+- claim process - in the case of PT the process is based on the form of non-discrimination law